mavoll/SimpleObjectDetectionAndTracking/README.md

 # SimpleObjectDetectionAndTracking
-Trying simple object detection and tracking methods using OpenCV
+Trying simple object detection and tracking methods using OpenCV with Python

 To run the tool: